 - Informs about emissions generated through different methods of transport

-- Instructs how to get to the festival through alternate ways to driving, and explains in detail how to pack light to make this easier
+- Instructs how to get to the festival by public transport, dedicated coaches or carsharing, and includes tips for how to pack light to make this easier

 - Incentivises festival-goers who choose to come by foot, bike or public transport; rewards include a free express shuttle bus from train station to site, free programmes and free equipment as part of Camplight tent hire packages.

-Alongside this guide, The Green Gathering has also put in place a number of schemes to help reduce travel emissions by crew, artists and other contributors: only essential vehicles are allowed on site and their movements are limited; there is a limit to the number of free crew and artist vehicle passes available; a no idling policy is in place; and medical teams use bikes for non-emergency callouts.
+Alongside this guide, The Green Gathering has schemes to help reduce travel emissions by crew, artists and other contributors: only essential vehicles are allowed on site and their movements are limited; there is a limit to the number of free crew and artist vehicle passes available; a no idling policy is in place; and medical teams use bikes for non-emergency callouts.

 Finally, for those who have no choice but to drive, The Green Gathering teams up with ecolibrium to offer the chance to balance travel emissions through donations, 100% of which are invested in projects that generate clean renewable energy.